Warped Hypertime Representations for Long-term Autonomy of Mobile Robots

 In this paper, we present a method that also aims to explicitly model periodic changes of the environment, but it can be applied to continuous, multi-dimensional representations, and can predict the probability distribution of a given random variable at a particular time and location.
-The method first uses FreMEn~\cite{fremen} concept to identify (temporally) periodic patterns in the data gathered.
-This approach represents periodic processes in the environment using Fourier analysis, and the resulting spectral models obtained from long-term experience can be used to predict future environment states.
-Then, we transform each time periodicity into a pair of dimensions that form a circle in $2d$ space and add these dimensions to the vectors that represent the spatial aspects of the modelled phenomena.
-The model itself is then built using traditional techniques like clustering or expectation-maximisation over the warped space-hypertime representation.
+The method first uses FreMEn~\cite{fremen} to identify (temporally) periodic patterns in the data gathered.
+Then, it transforms each time periodicity into a pair of dimensions that form a circle in $2d$ space and adds (concatenates) these dimensions to the vectors that represent the spatial aspects of the modelled phenomena.
+Finally, a generalised model is buil\reva{t} by applying traditional techniques like clustering or expectation-maximisation over the warped time-space representation.
 The resulting multi-modal model represents both the structure of the space and temporal patterns of the changes or events as shown in Fig.~\ref{fig:hypertime}.
 In this way, the proposed method can turn a spatial representation into a spatio-temporal one by extending it with several wrapped dimensions representing time, with each pair of temporal dimensions representing a given periodicity observed in the gathered data.
-We hypothesise that since the proposed model respects the spatio-temporal continuity of the modelled phenomena, it provides more accurate predictions than models that partition the modeled space into discrete elements, or that models which neglect the temporal aspects.
+We hypothesise that since the proposed model respects the spatio-temporal continuity of the modelled phenomena, it provides more accurate predictions than models which partition the space into discrete elements, or that models which neglect the temporal aspects.

-In this paper, we provide a description of the proposed method, and provide experimental evidence of its capability to efficiently represent spatio-temporal data and to predict future states of the environment.
+We provide a description of the proposed method and experimental evidence of its capability to efficiently represent spatio-temporal data and to predict future states of the environment.